 1. Bring Your Cat Indoors at Night

-2. Remove Coyote Food Sources From Your Property
+2. Remove Food Sources From Your Property

 When coyotes come on people’s property, it is most commonly because of food.
 Either they are in search of food, or they have already found it next to your home.
-To discourage coyotes from coming to your property, make sure to remove all coyote food sources.
+To discourage coyotes from coming to your property, make sure to remove all potential food sources.

 If coyotes come to your property quite a bit, even if you are diligent with your garbage, they may be attracted to other food sources.
 Bird feeders, for example, are a common food source that attracts coyotes.
 Remove bird feeders and fruit trees from your property if coyotes are a serious issue in your area.